Robinhood crypto wallet: 2 million customers can now do more with their coins

 Robinhood has announced it has given all eligible users on its waitlist access to a crypto wallet.
-That eligible group equates to over two million of its customers.
-The move is big news for those Robinhood users as it now lets them do more with their crypto.
+That eligible group equates to over 2 million Robinhood customers.
+The move is big news for those users as it now lets them do more with their crypto.

 Before the release of the crypto wallets, those Robinhood customers could buy and sell crypto on the platform, but as The Verge notes, it was difficult for them to actually spend their crypto on things, such as NFTs or making other purchases with their digital assets.
-What Robinhood’s wallet allows them to do is manage their Robinhood account more like a standard checking account–they can move crypto in and out (by buying and selling) but now they can also spend crypto on products using the crypto in their account.
+What Robinhood’s wallet allows them to do is manage their Robinhood account more like a standard checking account.
+Not only can they move crypto in and out by buying and selling assets, but they can also spend crypto on actual products.

 However, certain Robinhood customers have been left out of the wallet party for now.
-Robinhood says that its users in the states of Hawaii, Nevada, and New York won’t get access to a wallet yet due to local regulations.
+Robinhood says users in the states of Hawaii, Nevada, and New York won’t get access to a wallet yet due to local regulations.

 Other features of Robinhood’s crypto wallets include the ability to scan QR codes to send crypto, mandatory 2FA, and the ability to see the estimated U.S. dollar value of the crypto before you pay with it.